.jpeg/:/cr=t:0%25,l:0%25,w:100%25,h:100%25/rs=h:500,cg:true)

 Professor Emeritus, University of North Texas

-She is best known for her research in academic writing, especially source-based writing (which she termed discourse synthesis) as well as her work on constructivist theory and reading-writing connections.
-The latter include The Constructivist Metaphor: Reading, Writing, and the Making of Meaning (Academic Press and Brill Publications) and a co-edited volume, The Reading-Writing Connection (University of Chicago Press).
+She is best known for her ongoing research in academic writing, especially source-based writing (which she termed discourse synthesis) as well as her work on constructivist theory and reading-writing connections.
+The latter include The Constructivist Metaphor: Reading, Writing, and the Making of Meaning (Academic Press, recently republished by Brill) and a co-edited volume, The Reading-Writing Connection (University of Chicago Press).

-Her international activities on six continents have included numerous invited addresses, conference papers, seminars, and research collaborations.
+Her international activities on six continents include numerous invited addresses, conference papers, seminars, and research collaborations.
 She has also sponsored guest lecturers and visiting scholars from other countries.

-After retiring from full-time positions, she continues to write, to present conference papers, and to review articles for journals.
-She also coaches graduate students and early-career university faculty on their scholarly writing.
+She continues to write, to present conference papers, and to review articles for journals.
+She also coaches graduate students and early career university faculty on their scholarly writing.